rrazcueta/moonveil/docs/players/02-how-to-play.md

 # How To Play

 As you explore, **talk with your Guide** about your intentions.
 You can attempt anything, and you automatically succeed at **reasonable or unchallenged actions**.
-When te outcome is risky, uncertain, or perilous, you must make a **Dice Check** or enter an **Encounter**.
+When the outcome is risky, uncertain, or perilous, you must make a **Dice Check** or enter an **Encounter**.

-## Rolling and the Pocket Push
+## Dice Checks and the Pocket Push

 The fiction and the mechanics move together.
 Your **Pocket** is your character’s luck, confidence, their strange pull on the world’s luck — and at the table, it lets you swap a die from one roll to the next.
 Your **Abilities** are their spirit and endurance — and mechanically, you spend them to push through bad rolls when your luck has run.